No. 1532-04 | 1 September 2020

 Interest rates for accounts vary unless otherwise expressly agree and are in accordance with the Bank’s interest rate tariff for each account type.
 The interest rate tariff is available on the Bank's website.
 Changes to the interest rate tariff are announced on the Bank's website, through online banking, the app or in another manner chosen by the Bank.
 Interest rate decisions are, inter alia, based on the Central Bank's policy rate decisions and changes to other reference rates, such as LIBOR.
 Interest rate decisions are also based on the Bank's other financing terms, public levies, operating costs, the Consumer Price Index as it applies to indexation, etc. Interest rate decisions are based on changes to one or more of the factors listed above.
 Interest rate changes that are based on changes to the Central Bank's policy rates or other reference rates, such as LIOBOR, enter into effect immediately and without notice with the change to Landsbankinn's tariff.
 The same applies to interest rate changes the Bank deems beneficial to the customer.
 Other interest rate changes that affect accounts enter into effect two months following notification.
 With specially negotiated interest rates, changes are provided for in the relevant agreement between the customer and the Bank.
 Notwithstanding the above, all interest rate changes to accounts of customers other than consumers as defined in the Act on Payment Services, as subsequently amended, become effective immediately upon changes to the interest rate tariff.

 Deposits carry deposit rates as of the date of deposit and to the date of withdrawal unless otherwise expressly agreed.
 The last day included in interest calculations is the date prior to withdrawal.
 Interest is generally added to the balance at the end of each year or when an account is closed.
 In the case of fixed-term accounts, interest added to the balance at the end of year may be restricted in the same manner as other deposits.
 Inflation-indexation is added to the balance at the end of each month unless for certain savings accounts and vacation pay accounts.
 As a general rule, interest is calculated for 360 days per annum (the interest year).
 Each month carries an interest term of 30 days.
 The beginning of each term depends on the account type and the current terms and conditions for each account.
 For inflation-indexed accounts, indexation is calculated at the end of each month based on the Consumer Price Index for indexation and is in general added to the principal at the end of each month.
-Special indexation is flexible and based on the published tariff at each time in accordance with the rules of the Central Bank of Iceland on the Price Indexation of Savings and Loans.
+Special indexation is flexible and in accordance with the rules of the Central Bank of Iceland on the Price Indexation of Savings and Loans.
 Special indexation is calculated within a month for all deposits and withdrawals.
 Special indexation is calculated for each day from deposit of withdrawal as 1/30 of the changes to indexation between months for each day throughout that month and added or subtracted from the deposited or withdrawn amount.
 Financial income tax is levied on paid interest, indexation and currency gains in accordance with law and debited from the account.

 4.7 Lending rates, NSF withdrawals, unauthorised overdraft and wrong or unauthorised payments

 The customer is obliged to monitor the balance on his/her account and may not withdraw from the account an amount that is in excess of its balance or authorised overdraft.
 The customer obliges him-/herself to pay interest and the cost associated with overdraft authorisations in accordance with Landsbankinn's current tariff of charges and interest rates unless otherwise agreed.
 Interest is calculated on drawn overdraft authorisation at the end of each day and calculated from the beginning and until the end of each month.
 Interest on outstanding debt is debited monthly unless otherwise agreed.
 The same applies to other costs associated with overdraft authorisations.
 If the customer overdraws his/her account or exceeds the approved overdraft authorisation (e.g. with an NSF debit card transaction) or the overdraft authorisation is cancelled on other grounds, the customer shall pay a fee for NSF withdrawals according to Landsbankinn's tariff.
 The fee for NSF withdrawals is charged on each withdrawal.
 Unapproved overdraft becomes due on the day it is created and bears penalty interest from the transaction date (i.e. the day the payment is registered in Landsbankinn's systems) and to the date of payment.
-If a customer deposits funds to his/her account after having made NSF withdrawals or exceeded overdraft authorisations, the Bank reserves the right to first utilise those funds to discharge penalty interest, then to pay the cost of unauthorised overdraft, including collection and legal fees, and finally to discharge excess overdraft payments.
-In the event of failure to rectify default, the Bank reserves the right to foreclose the debt, without notice and with immediate effect, and to enforce the claim through legal collection.
+If a customer deposits funds to his/her account after having made NSF withdrawals or exceeded overdraft authorisations, the Bank reserves the right to first utilise those funds to pay the cost of unauthorised overdraft, including collection and legal fees, then to discharge penalty interest, and finally to discharge excess overdraft payments.
+In the event of failure to rectify default, the Bank reserves the right to foreclose the debt, without notice and with immediate effect, and to enforce the claim through collection.
 The Bank is authorised to entrust collection to of the claim to a third party.
 Fees for interim collection are in accordance with the Bank's current tariff or the tariff of the external collector and fees for legal collection are in accordance with the tariff of the relevant collection agent.

 4.8 Account transactions and statements